Reiningecho90/S.A.N.E.-AI/README.md

 - Found library for the weather forecast, closed issue
 - Setting up a possible implementation strategy for the weather API
 - .gitattributes did not work, and thus was removed to declutter
+- Starting to work on the weather API and putting the NN off into the future

 Notes: